-Scrum teams commit to shipping working software through set intervals called sprints.
+Scrum teams commit to completing an increment of work, which is potentially shippable, through set intervals called sprints.
 Their goal is to create learning loops to quickly gather and integrate customer feedback.
 Scrum teams adopt specific roles, create special artifacts, and hold regular ceremonies to keep things moving forward.
 Scrum is best defined in The Scrum Guide.

 | || |